 Ten years later, his fast-growing company grew from one small office in Hudson, Ohio, to the leading national gutter protection brand with multiple offices that span across the nation from Seattle to Boston.
 LeafFilter has been recognized nationally by numerous publications, earning awards for being a Top Remodeler in the nation, and receiving recognition for the company’s growth and expansion.

 Kaulig brings the same passion and drive to his newest endeavor — NASCAR.
 As an industry leader, and a recognized, successful entrepreneur, Kaulig has a proven record of developing new ventures that thrive.
 In 2016, he founded Kaulig Racing and established the headquarters in Welcome, North Carolina.
 Setting the team up for success early on, Kaulig Racing joined forces with Richard Childress Racing to create a technical alliance, including the use of ECR engines.

 Native to the racing world since birth, Chris Rice is no stranger to all things NASCAR.
 Born and raised in South Boston, Va., Rice grew up at racetracks and around the sport.
 His mom, Cathy, runs the South Boston Speedway, a racetrack in Rice’s hometown, and also sits on the NASCAR Appeals Board.
 When Rice was five years old, his dad, Allan, and uncle started their own race team.
 Rice immediately started working on the pit crew for his family’s team.
 This was just the start of Rice’s future NASCAR career.

 In 2000, Rice worked at Richard Petty Motorsports then moved to Bill Davis Racing in 2002.
-From 2011 to 2015, Rice worked as a Crew Chief at RAB racing for four drivers.
+From 2011 to 2015, Rice worked as a Crew Chief for RAB Racing with a stable of four different drivers.
 In 2015, he moved to NTS as the Competition Director and Crew Chief.

 In his spare time, Rice loves to golf and spend time with his wife Tammy and two daughters, Kelsey and Elizabeth.

 Rice still carries the same passion and excitement he had 20 years ago.
 With a “whatever it takes” attitude and years of experience, he’s driven to continue the success as Kaulig Racing enters their fifth season in the Xfinity Series.